sparkflows/sparkflows-docs/docs/tutorials/data-science/farmers-market-prediction.rst

   - A00900
   - A01000

-- Using the SQL Node: Execute the following SQL to get the various aggregates from the filtered data from the Income Tax Return dataset
+- Uses the SQL Node: Execute the following SQL to get the various aggregates from the filtered data from the Income Tax Return dataset.

-  - select zipcode, sum(MARS1) as single_returns, sum(MARS2) as joint_returns, sum(NUMDEP) as numdep, sum(A02650) as total_income_amount, sum(A00300) as taxable_interest_amount from fire_temp_table group by zipcode
+  - Select zipcode, sum(MARS1) as single_returns, sum(MARS2) as joint_returns, sum(NUMDEP) as numdep, sum(A02650) as total_income_amount, sum(A00300) as taxable_interest_amount from fire_temp_table group by zipcode.

-- Using another SQL Node: Extract certain columns from the Farmers_Market dataset using the below SQL query:
+- Uses another SQL Node: Extract certain columns from the Farmer's_Market dataset using the below SQL query.

-  - select cast(zip as int) as zip, count(*) as count from fire_temp_table group by zip
+  - Select cast (zip as int) as zip, count(*) as count from fire_temp_table group by zip.

-- Using the AllJoin node - Join the two filtered datasets using the following query:
+- Uses the AllJoin Node: Join the two filtered datasets using the below query.

-  - select  a.zipcode , a.single_returns, a.joint_returns, a.numdep, a.total_income_amount, a.taxable_interest_amount, b.count, b.zip from  fire_temp_table1 a LEFT OUTER JOIN fire_temp_table2 b ON(a.zipcode=b.zip)
+  - Select  a.zipcode , a.single_returns, a.joint_returns, a.numdep, a.total_income_amount, a.taxable_interest_amount, b.count, b.zip from  fire_temp_table1 a LEFT OUTER JOIN fire_temp_table2 b ON(a.zipcode=b.zip)

-- Using the CastColumnType Node - change the column type of the count column from Long to Double
+- Uses the CastColumnType Node: Change the column type of the count column from Long to Double.

-- Using the ImputingWithConstant node, fill the blanks across all columns with constants.
+- Uses the ImputingWithConstant Node: Fill the blanks across all the columns with constants.

-- Using the VectorAssembler node, concatenate columns single_returns, joint_returns, numdep, total_income_amount, taxable_interest_amount into a feature vector feature_vector
+- Uses the VectorAssembler Node: Concatenate columns single_returns, joint_returns, numdep, total_income_amount, taxable_interest_amount into a feature vector feature_vector.

-- Using Split node: Split the dataset into (.7, .3)
+- Uses Split Node: Split the dataset into (.7, .3).

-  - 70% rows are used for training and 30% are used for prediction
+  - 70% rows are used for training and 30% are used for prediction.

   - The model is evaluated based on how it predicts on the remaining 30%.

-- Using the LinearRegression Node - Perform LinearRegression:
+- Uses the LinearRegression Node - Performs the LinearRegression.

   - This is a Spark MLLib provided algorithm that Sparkflows exposes to you as a plug-and-play “node”.
 LinearRegression from SparkML.

-- Using Predict Node: Perform prediction using the model generated on the remaining 30% dataset
+- Uses Predict Node: Perform prediction using the model generated on the remaining 30% dataset.

-- Finally evaluate the result using the PrintNRows node.
+- Evaluates the result using the PrintNRows Node.

 First Dataset
 --------------